department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 Default stubs (like the maintenance windows request) can be overriden simply by setting up another `cy.route` on the same endpoint.

+This is also generally the place to set anything in `localStorage` and `sessionStorage` before the test runs.

+Authenticated sessions are generally set up here as well with `cy.login()`.
+This is a custom command that sets the `hasSession` flag in `localStorage` and stubs the `GET v0/user` endpoint.

+If your test requires a specific `localStorage` or `sessionStorage` state or authenticated session at a later point in the test, as in the middle instead of the beginning, you may set those on a page hook, but be aware that you **may need to reload the page for see the effects**.

+In particular, the `hasSession` flag to activate an authenticated session needs to be `true` when the page loads, so setting it to `true` after it has already loaded will not change the page to a logged in state.

 ## Aliases

 The following aliases are available to `pageHooks` and `setupPerTest`.